R3dCr3sc3nt/AlexCTF/RE1-Gifted/README.md

 > We've been given a binary, that asks us for the flag...

 ## Solution
-> This was a simple RE challenge, we started running strings against the binary and immediately found the flag:
+> This was a simple RE challenge, we started running the 'strings' command against the binary and immediately found the flag:

 ![Flag from strings](https://github.com/R3dCr3sc3nt/AlexCTF/blob/master/RE1-Gifted/strings.png)

-> If we disassemble the binary in radare2 we also see the flag being pushed as string onto the stack just before the call to strcmp:
+> If we disassemble the binary in radare2 we also see the flag being pushed as a string onto the stack just before the call to strcmp:

 ![Flag from radare2](https://github.com/R3dCr3sc3nt/AlexCTF/blob/master/RE1-Gifted/radare.png)